tjune1/cse15l-lab-report3/index.md

 Example 6:

 The command line `find technical/plos -empty` find empty files in the `plos` directory.
+It turns out that there're no empty files in `plos`.

 ```
 (base) JundeAir:docsearch jun.tan.1$ find technical/plos -empty